edinburgh-napier/set09121/lectures/lecture7.md

     - Crucial part in AAA game design.
 - Character work can be a long, iterative process.
 - Very important to increase engagement with the player.
-    - Kids love dark-haired 30-something males.
+    - Kids love dark-haired 30-something males (or so it is claimed).
+	- Try thinking about less overused character archetypes?
 - Will include concept design and description.

 ![image](assets/images/game_characters.jpg) <!-- .element width="40%"  -->